 What are the benefits of my Annual Pass?

 What are the benefits of my Friends Membership?

 Family passes cover everyone in the immediate household.
 Below are two exceptions:

-The Robinson Nature Volunteer Manual is available online.
+The Robinson Nature Volunteer Handbook is available online.

 Scout Volunteer Work Days - If you are in a scout group, this volunteer opportunity allows you to get to know other scouts in your community while working together to help the environment!
 Potential projects include forest and stream clean up, tree plantings, invasive plant removal, trail maintenance and garden work.
 All groups must sign up in advance and maintain a ratio of 1 leader per 12 scouts.
 Scout work days are free to attend and open to scouts of all ages.
 Tools, gloves and snacks will be provided.
 If you are interested in participating in our next Scout Work Day, please contact the Nature Center’s Volunteer Coordinator at 410-313-0406.

 Group Conservation Projects - Would you like to bring your corporate, school or other group to Robinson Nature Center for conservation activities?
 We run various programs allowing groups to participate in tree plantings and invasive weed removal throughout the year.
 Please submit